eBook – Guide Spring Cloud – NPI EA (cat=Spring Cloud)

 </Tutorials>

-Now when we use an expression similar to “//Tutorial”, we are not going to get any result.
+Now, when we use an expression similar to “//Tutorial”, we won’t get any result.
 That XPath expression is going to return all <Tutorial> elements that aren’t under any namespace, and in our new example_namespace.xml, all <Tutorial> elements are defined in the namespace /full_archive.

-First of all we need to set the namespace context so XPath will be able to know where are we looking for our data:
+First, we need to set the namespace context so that XPath can identify where we’re searching for our data:

 xPath.setNamespaceContext(new NamespaceContext() {